WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Introduction

-To address this gap, we introduce \ourmethod, the first large-scale benchmark for retrieval-augmented reasoning on historical weather archives. \ourmethod{} focuses on two complementary tasks: \textit{WeatherArchive-Retrieval}, which evaluates retrieval models’ ability to identify evidence-based passages in response to specified extreme weather events, and \textit{WeatherArchive-Assessment}, which measures LLMs’ capacity to answer evidence-based climate queries and classify indicators of societal vulnerability and resilience from archival narratives using the retrieved passages.
-In this context, vulnerability refers to the susceptibility of communities, infrastructures, or economic systems to climate-related harm, while resilience denotes the capacity to absorb and recover from climate shocks \citep{feldmeyer2019indicators}.
-Understanding these dimensions from historical records is critical for identifying risk factors \citep{rathoure2025vulnerability}, designing interventions, and learning from past adaptation strategies across contexts and time periods \citep{kelman2016learning}.
 To support rigorous evaluation, we curate over one million OCR-parsed archival documents with dedicated preprocessing strategies, followed by expert validation and systematic quality control.
 We then evaluate a range of retrieval models and state-of-the-art LLMs on three core capabilities required for climate applications: (1) processing archaic language and noisy OCR text typical of historical documents, (2) understanding domain-specific terminology and concepts, and (3) performing structured reasoning about socio-environmental relationships embedded in narratives.
 Our results reveal significant limitations of current systems: dense retrieval models often fail to capture historical terminology compared to sparse methods, while LLMs frequently misinterpret vulnerability and resilience indicators.
 These findings highlight the need for methods that adapt to historical archival data, integrate structured domain knowledge, and reason robustly under noisy conditions.